Skip to main content

 (2) Each working platform shall bear the manufacturer's load rating plate, conspicuously posted and legible, stating the maximum permissible load.

-(3) The vertical speed of a working platform suspended by four or more hoisting ropes shall be no more than seventy-five feet per minute.
+(3) The vertical speed of a working platform suspended by four or more hoisting ropes shall be no more than seventy-five feet (22.9 meters) per minute.

-(4) The vertical speed of a working platform suspended by less than four hoisting ropes shall be no more than thirty-five feet per minute.
+(4) The vertical speed of a working platform suspended by less than four hoisting ropes shall be no more than thirty-five feet (10.7 meters) per minute.

-(5) The working platform shall be no less than twenty-four inches wide.
+(5) The working platform shall be no less than twenty-four inches (sixty-one centimeters) wide.

-(6) The working platform shall be provided with toeboards and with permanent guardrails no less than thirty-six inches high, and no more than forty-two inches high at the front (building side).
+(6) The working platform shall be provided with toeboards and with permanent guardrails no less than thirty-six inches (91.4 centimeters) high, and no more than forty-two inches (106.7 centimeters) high at the front (building side).
 At the rear, and on the sides, a standard guardrail and toeboard shall be provided.
 An intermediate guardrail shall be provided around the entire platform between the top guardrail and the toeboard.

 (7) The platform flooring shall be of the nonskid type.

-(8) Where access gates are provided, they shall be self-closing and self-locking.
-Such gates are required where access to the working platform is not over the roof area.
+(8) Access gates shall be self-closing and self-locking.
+Access gates are required where access to the working platform is not over the roof area.

 (9) A means shall be provided to prevent inadvertent horizontal movement of the working platform.

-(10) The operating device controlling vertical movement of the working platform shall be located on the working platform and shall be of the continuous pressure weatherproof electric type.
+(10) The operating device controlling vertical movement of the working platform shall be of the continuous pressure, weatherproof, and electric type and be located on the working platform.

 (11) The operating device controlling vertical movement shall be operable only when all electrical protective devices and interlocks on the working platform are in normal operating position, and the roof car is at an established operating point.

 (12) On roof-powered platforms, an emergency electric operating device shall be provided near the hoisting machine for use in the event of failure of the normal operating device for the working platform or failure of the traveling cable system.
-This emergency device shall be mounted in a locked compartment and shall have a legend mounted thereon reading: "For Emergency Operation Only.
-Establish Communication With Personnel On Working Platform Before Use."
-A key for unlocking the compartment housing the emergency operating device shall be mounted in a break-glass receptacle located near the device.
+This emergency device shall be mounted in a secured compartment and be labeled with instructions for use.
+A means for opening the compartment housing the emergency operating device shall be mounted in a break-glass receptacle located near the operating device.

 (C) Hoisting equipment.